 No, not the game.
 Haha.
 By that I mean, taking notes with an actual pen on paper.
 The best thing!
 (In my opinion) For planning like this, I love to use notepads more than notebooks.

 - weekly list: On Sundays, I like to schedule my week.
 I’ll write everything down that has to be done in the next week.
 For enumeration, I use ❤’s.
-If the heart is colored the point is more important or has to be done in a particular time.
+If the heart is colored the point is more important or has to be done at a particular time.
 So I can easily overview what my week will be and what I need to do next.

 - Sometimes, when it’s a really busy day, I have daily to-do lists: The pattern is the same, but with just tasks for one day.